 The final tab is Logs & Attributes, consisting of three sections.

 Section 1 covers additional attributes.
-Using additional attributes, you can add up to 10 custom fields to suppliers.
+Using additional attributes, you can add up to 10 custom fields to the purchase.
 If you have no additional attributes applied to a supplier, this section will not be visible.
+If a document has been emailed to the supplier, the box marked Processed will be checked, if the document has only been printed but not emailed, the box will not be checked.

 Section 2 covers activity logs.
-All user activities from the creation of the new Purchase Order onwards are logged.
+All user activities from the creation of the new purchase order onwards are logged in the Activity Log, while the Workflow Activity Log displays automated actions performed by task workflows.

 Section 3 covers transactions generated from the purchase process.